|This is my Star Trek avatar created on Trekkietar|

 Nor is resisting resistance.
 With writing, the power of resistance is itself futile.
 It can be beaten.

 And no alien cyborg is gonna stop us!

 Have you wrestled with resistance?
 What tactics do you use to beat it?
 Let me know in the comments below.

 Susan J Bruce, aka Sue Jeffrey, spent her childhood reading, drawing, and collecting stray animals.
 Now she’s grown up, she does the same kinds of things.
 Susan worked for many years as a veterinarian, and now writes stories filled with mystery, suspense, heart and hope.
 Susan also loves to paint animals.
 Susan won the ‘Short’ section of the inaugural Stories of Life writing competition and won the 'Unpublished Manuscript' section of the 2018 Caleb prize.
 Susan is the editor of 'If They Could Talk: Bible Stories Told By the Animals' (Morning Star Publishing) and her stories and poems have appeared in multiple anthologies.
-You can check out Susan’s art work on her website: www.susanjbruce.com.
+Click here to check out Susan’s writing and artwork on her website.